pujita19/Self-Watering-Plant-IoT/README.md

 Relay, Pump and pipe are used to water the plant.
 Relay acts like a switch which a controller can turn on to provide power to the pump.
 It also acts as a step up transformer incase additional power is needed to the pump to be activated.

 ## Code Setup
-You can use the code given to run in IoT cloud directly.
+You can use the code given (iotcloudcode.c) to run project in IoT cloud directly.
 Below instructions are to run the code using Arduino IDE.

 ### Install ESP8266
 * Include library <ESP8266WiFi.h> and install ESP8266 Board in Arduino IDE.
 For installation, go to Arduino IDE and follow the path File/preferences and open the preference tab.
 Paste the link http://arduino.esp8266.com/stable/package_esp8266com_index.json in the additional board manager URL box.
 After this, go to Tool/ Board Tools/board/board manager and type ESP8266.
 You will find a board of ESP8266 click on the install option to get the board installed.